View the History Faculty.

 The Master’s program is a small and intensive program where students earn their M.A. in one year.
 Applicants to the M.A. program may apply for apprenticeships in archives and manuscript collections, editing scholarly books and William and Mary Quarterly articles, and humanities computing.
 Students chosen to serve as apprentices receive a small stipend.

 William & Mary uses an online application system.
 Applicants must submit official transcripts, three letters of recommendation, and GRE scores taken within the past five years.
 A writing sample is required.
 If English is not your first language, your Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores are required and must be sent directly to William & Mary by the Educational Testing Service or IELTS.
-The TOEFL/IELTS requirement can be waived for applicants who will have received a degree from a college or university in which English is the primary language of instruction.
+The TOEFL/IELTS requirement can be waived for applicants who have received a degree from a college or university in which English is the primary language of instruction.
 A transcript is required as evidence of successful instruction in English as a primary language.
-For full consideration, completed applications must be submitted by December 5, 2018 for Fall 2019 admissions for the M.A. and Ph.D. programs.
-Applications submitted after the program's deadline may be evaluated if space is available.
+For full consideration, completed applications must be submitted by December 5 for Fall admissions for the M.A. and Ph.D. programs.
+Applications submitted after the program’s deadline may be evaluated if space is available.
 Minimum requirements for admission include an overall academic average of 3.0 on a 4.0 scale and the completion of 24 semester hours of work in history.
 Additional hours in history and course work in a foreign or classical language are highly recommended.

 Part-time students are not eligible for financial support.